 2. Keep Track of Foods You Eat

-You’d be surprised at how easy it is to overeat.
-A couple of snacks added to your meal plan and a serving of brownie because your co-worker had a baking day can actually make a big dent in your progress.
-Cut out empty calories whenever possible.
-And check out How to Make Any Recipe Skinny for tips!
+Once you start tracking your meals, you’ll be surprised at how easy it is to overeat.
+A couple of unplanned snacks added to your meal plan here and there, or a sweet treat because your co-worker was in a baking mood, can actually make a big dent in your progress.
+Cut out empty calories whenever possible and check out How to Make Any Recipe Skinny!

 3. Stay Active